-On the other end of the scale, a high need of affiliation can create a clingy, demanding personality.
+On the other end of the scale, a high affiliation need can create a clingy, demanding personality.
 These individuals may have limited tolerance for dissent and can exert pressure on the people around them.
 A desire for everyone to get along is also a key characteristic of people with a high need for affiliation.
 These individuals may fear controversy or arguments, and can be difficult in a workplace environment where criticism of projects and individuals may be an important aspect of collaboration on projects.

 In social psychology, theories about motivation help researchers understand why humans make decisions and how they interact with each other.
-The need of affiliation can be especially important when it comes to looking at how members of groups feel about their association with the group.
+The affiliation need can be especially important when it comes to looking at how members of groups feel about their association with the group.
 It can also determine how and where people forge friendships.
 The origins behind unusually high or low needs can also be a topic of interest.
 Life experiences like neglect or popularity may determine how outgoing a child becomes as an adult.

 This need interacts with the needs for achievement and power, the other two points in the acquired needs paradigm.
 Depending on the setting, greater and lesser degrees of these needs might be desirable.
 In some workplaces, employers may use screening tools to assess the psychological fitness of their employees, looking at how well they will fit into the overall office dynamic.
-In an office where independence is valued, someone with a moderate to high need of affiliation might be a poor candidate, for example.
+In an office where independence is valued, someone with a moderate to high need for affiliation might be a poor candidate, for example.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!